The Complete Guide to Performance Exhaust Upgrades

 Are there different types of performance exhausts?

 If you’ve done a bit of research on this already, you’ve probably heard or read a lot of different terms for types of exhaust.
 While this might sound complicated, the difference is simply how much of your original exhaust system you’re replacing.
+Let us explain:

 Cat-back, GPF-back, and DPF-back exhausts

 When you buy a cat-back exhaust you generally get the middle pipework which sometimes includes a silencer (depending on the make and model you choose), and the rear pipework, silencers, and tailpipes.
+It’s all about maximising flow and minimising restrictions!

 A cat back exhaust is normally where you start seeing noticeable performance gains from an exhaust.
 You’re replacing enough of the pipework and silencers that the performance gains really start adding up.
-Exact figures will vary from car to car, so we cannot guarantee any exact power gain, but to give you some idea gains of around 10 BHP on the Fiesta ST180 were possible.
+Exact figures will vary from car to car, so we cannot guarantee any exact power gain, but to give you some idea gains of around 10 BHP on the Fiesta ST180 are possible.

 Turbo-Back exhausts